ManiacalLabs/ESPSerialWiFiManager/README.md

 The constructor can typically be called with no parameters but because EEPROM works a little differently on the ESP8266, two optional parameters are provided.

-- **eeprom_size**: Size in bytes of the desired EEPROM.
+- **eeprom_size**: (optional) Size in bytes of the desired EEPROM.
 Typically between 512 and 4096.
 The ESP8266 does not actually have an EEPROM and instead it's faked by writing to flash.
 Only use this if you are already using EEPROM in your code and need to specify something other than the default 512 bytes.
-- **eeprom_offset**: Offset in bytes at which the ESPSerialWiFiManager config should be stored.
+- **eeprom_offset**: (optional) Offset in bytes at which the ESPSerialWiFiManager config should be stored.
 If, for example, your code uses 100 bytes of EEPROM, starting at byte index 0, set this offset to something greater than 100 so that ESPSerialWiFiManager does not overwrite your code's EEPROM data.

 *If you are using EEPROM in your code, you must remove the call to EEPROM.begin() and instead let ESPSerialWiFiManager handle it for you!*